 The Big Creek Hatchery and nearby net pen operations provide these fisheries will plenty of big fish available for harvest.

-The creek has long had an unusual September closure, which can at times be extended.
-Always double-check the latest regulations before fishing and note that the creek is regulated within the Northwest Oregon Zone while Knappa Slough at the mouth falls under Columbia River Zone regulations.
+The creek has an unusual closure period spanning late summer into early fall, so be sure to check for the latest regulations before fishing and note that the creek is regulated within the Northwest Oregon Zone while Knappa Slough at the mouth falls under Columbia River Zone regulations.

 While there is private property bordering much of this stream, there are four significant public access points.

 There is lots of space to fish (and in peak seasons lots of people fishing) at the hatchery, located south of Knappa using Hillcrest Loop Road to Ritter Road.

 Another popular spot is the Big Creek County Park, located just south of Highway 30 off Hillcrest Loop.